 Several wildlife reserves exist where native animals have been reintroduced

 Senegal boasts seven UNESCO World Heritage Sites, including the Sine Saloum Delta

 The name 'Senegal' comes from the Wolof phrase ‘Sunuu Gaal’, which translates as ‘Our Boat’; they are a nation of fishermen and a gentle, welcoming people

 Along with The Gambia, Senegal is considered one of the best birdwatching locations in the world

 Our holidays allow you to explore the UNESCO World Heritage Site Sine Saloum Delta, a 445,000-acre riverine area that encompasses the Saloum Delta National Park.
 Within the park lies the mesmerising Fathala Wildlife Reserve, home to the likes of rhino, giraffes and zebra.

 Encompassing a region that sits to the north of The Gambia, just a short transfer across the River Gambia, this impression of Senegal is one of water-based adventure and thriving wildlife.

 Casamance, south of The Gambia

-The Casamance region of Senegal is another area of outstanding natural beauty and is new to our programme for 2017/18.
+The Casamance region of Senegal is another area of outstanding natural beauty.

 As the destination specialist, we wanted to introduce this amazing region to our customers – it is perfect for hotel-based beach holidays, and for those with a sense of adventure.
 We feature hotels in two distinct areas of Casamance: Kafountine is a small fishing port and traditional Senegalese village, lying approximately two hours south of the border.
 Cap Skirring lies at the southernmost tip of Senegal and is already well known to the French; the town itself has little character but offers plenty of opportunities to witness African life.